egoist/maho/README.md

 🚧 upstream: esbuild

-Though directly importing CSS in your JavaScript / TypeScript code is not yet supported, you can use CSS-in-JS solutions like [emotion](./examples/with-emotion) without any configuration, alternative you can have CSS in [`./public` folder](./examples/public-folder) and reference them using `<link>` tag in your components.
+Though directly importing CSS in your JavaScript / TypeScript code is not yet supported, you can use CSS-in-JS solutions like [emotion](./examples/with-emotion) without any configuration, alternatively you can have CSS files in [`./public` folder](./examples/public-folder) and reference them using `<link>` tag in your components.

 ### Hot reloading